TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cognitiveservices.anomalydetector/problemscopingques-usage.md

       "id": "usage_scenario",
       "order": 2,
       "controlType": "radiobuttongroup",
-      "displayLabel": "How did you use Anomaly Detector?", "radioButtonOptions": [
+      "displayLabel": "How are you using Anomaly Detector?", "radioButtonOptions": [
         {
           "value": "SDK",